 Communication is key

-It’s also important to maintain lines of communication with teams in impacted areas.
+It’s important to maintain lines of communication with teams in impacted areas.

-Charly Anderson, senior security specialist, information & analysis at International SOS said: “People should monitor official sources for verified information.
+Charly Anderson, senior security specialist, information & analysis at International SOS says: “People should monitor official sources for verified information.

 “Map out locations of workforce accommodations and work sites in relation to the main flashpoints that we have seen thus far, but also note that new hotspots can emerge if protests continue for several days.
 It’s also important to ensure that all in-country people are well informed about your organisation’s incident management protocols.